campersonguy/CPT-AT-3/README.md

 ### **Basic Algorithm - Creating an Account - Pseudocode**

-1. Declare variables: `username`, `password`, `confirmpassword`, `email`, `verificationcode`, `matchverificationcode`
+    1. Declare variables: username, password, confirmpassword, email, verificationcode, matchverificationcode
-2. Prompt user to enter a `username`, `password` and `email`
+    2. Prompt user to enter a username, password and email
-3. Get `username`, `password` and `email`
+    3. Get username, password and email
-4. Display `username`, `password` and `email`
+    4. Display username, password and email
-5. IF `username` is taken, THEN
+    5. IF username is taken, THEN
-- 5.1.
+        5.1.
 DO
-    - 5.1.1.
-Display error message "Username is taken"
-    - 5.1.2.
-Prompt user to enter new `username`
-    - 5.1.3.
-Get new `username`
+            5.1.1.
+Display error message "Username is taken" 5.1.2.
+Prompt user to enter new username 5.1.3.
+Get new username
-- 5.2.
-WHILE `username` is taken
+        5.2.
+WHILE username is taken
-6. IF `email` is taken, THEN
+    6. IF password is less than 8 characters, THEN 6.1.
-- 6.1.
 DO
-    - 6.1.1.
-Display error message "Email is taken"
-    - 6.1.2.
-Prompt user to enter a new `email`
-    - 6.1.3.
-Get new `email`
+            6.1.1.
+Display error message "Password is less than 8 characters" 6.1.2.
+Prompt user to enter new password 6.1.3.
+Get new password
-- 6.2.
-WHILE `email` is taken
-7. IF `password` is less than 8 characters, THEN
+        6.2.
+WHILE password is less than 8 characters
+    7. IF password does not contain a number
-- 7.1.
+        7.1.
 DO
-    - 7.1.1.
-Display error message "Password is less than 8 characters"
-    - 7.1.2.
-Prompt user to enter new `password`
-    - 7.1.3.
-Get new `password`
+            7.1.1.
+Display error message "Password does not contain a number" 7.1.2.
+Prompt user to enter new password 7.1.3.
+Get new password
-- 7.2.
-WHILE `password` is less than 8 characters
+        7.2.
+WHILE password does not contain a number
-8. IF `password` does not contain a number
+    8. IF password does not contain a capital letter 8.1.
-- 8.1.
 DO
-    - 8.1.1.
-Display error message "Password does not contain a number"
-    - 8.1.2.
-Prompt user to enter new `password`
-    - 8.1.3.
-Get new `password`
+            8.1.1.
+Display error message "Password does not contain a capital letter" 8.1.2.
+Prompt user to enter new password 8.1.3.
+Get new password
-- 8.2.
-WHILE `password` does not contain a number
+        8.2.
+WHILE password does not contain a capital letter
+    9. ENDIF
+    10. Prompt user to enter a confirmpassword
+    11. Get confirmpassword
+    12. Display confirmpassword
-9. IF `password` does not contain a capital letter
+    13. IF confirmpassword does not match password, THEN 13.1.
-- 9.1.
 DO
-    - 9.1.1.
-Display error message "Password does not contain a capital letter"
-    - 9.1.2.
-Prompt user to enter new `password`
+            13.1.1.
+Display error message "Passwords do not match" 13.1.2.
+Prompt user to enter new confirmpassword 13.1.3.
+Get confirmpassword
-    - 9.1.3.
-Get new `password`
-- 9.2.
-WHILE `password` does not contain a capital letter
+        13.2.
+WHILE confirmpassword does not equal password
-10. ENDIF
+    13. ENDIF
+    14. Set verificationcode to random 6-digit integer
+    15. Send verificationcode to email
-11. Prompt user to enter a `confirmpassword`
+    16. Prompt user to input matchverificationcode
-12. Get `confirmpassword`
-13. Display `confirmpassword`
-14. IF `confirmpassword` does not match `password`, THEN
+    17. IF matchverificationcode does not match verificationcode, THEN 17.1.
-- 14.1.
 DO
-    - 14.1.1.
-Display error message "Passwords do not match"
-    - 14.1.2.
-Prompt user to enter new `confirmpassword`
-    - 14.1.3.
-Get `confirmpassword`
-- 14.2.
-WHILE `confirmpassword` does not equal `password`
-15. ENDIF
-16. Set `verificationcode` to random 6-digit integer
-17. Send `verificationcode` to email
-18. Prompt user to input `matchverificationcode`
-19. IF `matchverificationcode` does not match `verificationcode`, THEN
-- 19.1.
-DO
-    - 19.1.1.
-Display error message "Verification codes do not match"
-    - 19.1.2.
-Prompt user to re-enter `verificationcode`
+            17.1.1.
+Display error message "Verification codes do not match" 17.1.2.
+Prompt user to re-enter verificationcode
-    - 19.1.3.
-Get `verificationcode`
+            17.1.3.
+Get verificationcode
-- 19.2.
-WHILE `matchverificationcode` does not match `verificationcode`
+        17.2.
+WHILE matchverificationcode does not match verificationcode
-20. Create account with `username`, `password` and `email` data
+    18. Create account with username, password and email data
-21. Log in user to platform
+    19. Log in user to platform

 ### **Flowchart Image**